What to do if you're a victim of malware

 As well as being able to detect crimeware threats from your device, which might otherwise go unnoticed, antivirus and antispyware programs can often remove the threats as well.

 In some instances, the software may detect the crimeware but might not be able to remove it.
-In this case, you can consult Symantec's removal tool listings to see if there's a separate tool which can be downloaded to remove the threat.

 Create a backup